apiflask/apiflask/docs/tips.md

 # Tips

-## Running the application behide a reverse proxy
+## Run the application behind a reverse proxy

 If you are running the application behind a reverse proxy (e.g. Nginx), you will need to set the config file like this: